 In September 2021, we converted four provisional U.S. patent filings into a non-provisional U.S. patent application relating to the formulation and use of Bentrio[®].
-The pending patent application's claims are directed to aqueous compositions comprising a mucoadhesive polymer and clay particles.
-U.S. patent prosecution is ongoing.
+The patent application's key claim is directed towards aqueous compositions comprising a mucoadhesive polymer and clay particles.
+The U.S. patent prosecution phase is currently ongoing.
 In addition, we filed an international Patent Cooperation Treat (PCT) patent application.